 A video purportedly showing a man demonstrating the abilities of his new invisibility cloak went viral in December 2017.
 Most English speaking internet users encountered this footage after it was shared on Facebook by “Shotded,” where it gained more than 22 million views within two days of its initial posting.

 However, this video originally gained traction when it was posted to the Chinese social media site Weibo on 4 December 2017 by 陈士渠 (Chen Shiqu), an internet user who claimed to be the Deputy Director of Criminal Investigation Bureau of the Ministry of Public Security:

-[Translation Via Google Translate] Quantum cloak is made of quantum stealth material into clothing, by reflecting the light waves around the wearer, can make people wearing such clothes to achieve “invisible” effect.
-This technology can be more used in the military, so soldiers like to wear “stealth military uniform”, but also can avoid night vision goggles.
-My question is criminals used stealth clothes police supposed to!?
+[Translation Via Google Translate] Quantum cloak is composed of quantum stealth material made into clothing, which reflects the light waves around the wearer, allowing people wearing such clothes to achieve an “invisible” effect.
+This technology can be employed by the military for soldiers to use as “stealth military uniforms” and avoid detection by night-vision goggles.
+But if criminals use stealth clothing, what are police supposed to do!?

 The convincing video and the seemingly authoritative source led many to believe that this was an authentic invisibility cloak.

 Although Chen Shiqu does appear to truly be the Deputy Director of the Criminal Investigation Bureau in China, this video does not appear on the official government web site (nor its Facebook page) and our search for a “quantum cloak” and “quantum steal material” yielded no results on the CIB web site.
 In short, the Criminal Investigation Bureau in China did not officially endorse this footage.